cornerstone-consulting/INFIODocs/infio-docs.md

     - You can download the summary report from the S3 bucket or INFIO EC2 instance.
     - Review the compatibility results and recommendations.

+---

+#### INFIO Database Migration Assessment Report

+The **INFIO Database Migration Assessment Report** provides a comprehensive analysis of the feasibility and compatibility of migrating an existing **SQL Server database** to **Babelfish for Aurora PostgreSQL** or other AWS services.
+This report helps users understand potential migration challenges, highlights areas that require manual intervention, and offers insights to ensure a smooth transition.

+#### Migration Assessment Report Covers
+The report evaluates the migration process by:
+- **Assessing Compatibility**: Identifies which database components are supported, unsupported, or require modifications.
+- **Estimating Migration Effort**: Highlights the level of effort needed for conversion, including schema changes and manual adjustments.
+- **Identifying Potential Issues**: Lists unsupported features and provides possible workarounds.
+- **Providing Schema and Code Analysis**: Examines the database structure, stored procedures, and application logic for compatibility gaps.
+- **Analyzing Cost (TCO)**: Compares cost estimates for different deployment models, helping businesses optimize infrastructure and licensing expenses.

+#### Report Sections Overview

+##### 1. Executive Summary
+- Summarizes the overall **migration feasibility** based on compatibility analysis.
+- Provides a **migration effort estimate** (low, medium, or high).
+- Highlights key database areas that need **manual review or modifications**.

+##### 2. Compatibility Analysis
+- Presents **graphical insights** (charts, percentages) on the **schema compatibility**.
+- Breaks down database components into **fully compatible, partially compatible, or unsupported** categories.

+##### 3. Conversion Effort Matrix
+- Categorizes database objects based on **migration readiness**.
+- Identifies **stored procedures, triggers, constraints, and data types** that may require modifications.
+- Helps users estimate the level of effort required for successful migration.

+##### 4. Unsupported Features & Workarounds
+- Lists **SQL Server features** that are not directly supported by Babelfish.
+- Suggests **possible solutions or changes** to adapt the database structure.
+- Highlights whether the required effort is **low, medium, or high**.

+##### 5. Schema and Object-Level Assessment
+- Analyzes the **database structure**, including **tables, indexes, constraints, and keys**.
+- Identifies **potential performance issues** or missing optimizations.
+- Reports on any database objects that require changes before migration.

+##### 6. Total Cost of Ownership (TCO) Analysis
+The **TCO section** in the INFIO report provides an estimate of **migration costs** based on different deployment models.
+It helps organizations evaluate the **financial impact** of moving from **SQL Server to Babelfish for Aurora PostgreSQL** or other AWS-managed services.

+#### Key Insights from TCO Analysis
+- **Cost Comparison**: Evaluates multiple deployment options, comparing the estimated **monthly and yearly costs** across configurations.
+- **SQL Server Compute Resource Overview**: Analyzes the existing **infrastructure usage**, including instance count and compute resource allocation.
+- **TCO Bar Chart – Cost Breakdown**: Provides **graphical insights** into cost distribution among different AWS services.
+- **Key Assumptions**: Details **instance types, storage configurations, licensing models**, and estimated I/O usage, ensuring businesses make **informed financial decisions**.

+This section allows decision-makers to compare costs and choose the **most cost-effective migration strategy** based on licensing, infrastructure, and long-term operational expenses.

+---

 #### Generating the Consolidated Report for Multiple Applications

 A **Consolidated Report** provides a unified summary of report results across multiple applications within a specific company.
 This report combines data from individual application assessments, offering a comprehensive overview of database compatibility, migration readiness, and potential issues.
 It is particularly useful for organizations managing multiple applications and needing a holistic view of their migration landscape.